writetome51/table-columns-service/README.md

-# TableColumnDataService
+# TableColumnsService

-An abstract TypeScript/JavaScript class for holding data that has been prepped to be displayed in a table.
+An abstract TypeScript/JavaScript class for manipulating display table columns.
-It is not specific to any particular GUI, but it does support the re-ordering of columns, and the hiding of columns.
+It is not specific to any particular GUI.
+It supports the re-ordering of columns, and the hiding of columns.